 - Pour the heavy cream into the pot and heat it under a medium light.
 Watching carefully so that the cream does not get too close to a simmer, stir occasionally for approximately 15 minutes, until the temperature of the cream gets to 190 degrees F (88 degrees C.) Don’t rush the heating because you don’t want the cream to boil or burn the bottom of the pot.

 - Then add the lemon juice.
 Be patient.
 Don’t rush the heating because you don’t want the cream to boil or for burn the bottom of the pot.

 - Continue cooking the cream and lemon juice, stirring constantly for about 5 minutes.
 Keep the mixture at approximately the same temperature (190 degrees F – just under a simmer), until the mixture thickens and coats the spoon.
 Remove the pot from the heat and let it sit for about 20 minutes until the cream mixture cools to about room temperature.
 I used a heavy pot that held in the heat and I got impatient.
 To cool it down more quickly, I rubbed an ice cube over the outside of the pot after about 10 minutes, being careful not to get any of the water from the melting ice cube into the thickened cream.

 - Pour the cooled cream into the strainer and let it sit for a few minutes.
 You may see a bit of liquid drain out (I did, Melissa did not) but the cheese will seem very loose – don’t be concerned – it will get thicker as it sits in the refrigerator.

-- Cover the strainer on top of the bowl with plastic wrap and refrigerate for at least a few hours.
+- Tightly cover the strainer on top of the bowl and refrigerate for at least several hours.
 I left mine in overnight and the cheese was perfect the next morning.